robotology/icub-main/app/Crawling/README.txt

 To launch the crawling, you need to do the following:
-(either in $ICUB_DIR/app/Crawling/scripts or in $ICUB_DIR/app/default/scripts)
+(

-With the yarp run interface
+With the yarp run interface (from $ICUB_DIR/app/default/scripts)

-1. manager.py vel_cont.xml
+1. manager.py ../../Crawling/scripts/vel_cont.xml
-2. manager.py gen.xml
+2. manager.py ../../Crawling/scripts/gen.xml
-3. manager.py man.xml
+3. manager.py ../../Crawling/scripts/man.xml

-(the script are made so that the processes run on a node called /janine)
+(the scripts are made so that the processes run on a node called /janine)

-With Linux scripts
+With Linux scripts (from $ICUB_DIR/app/Crawling/scripts)

 1. ./velocity.sh start  or
 2. ./generator.sh start or